IguanaBen/scabn/readme.txt

 *   Easily add "Add to Cart" buttons to pages / posts
 *   Secure, encrypted Buy Now buttons for Paypal and Google Checkout
-*   You can include options to your products
+*   You can include options to your products, with different prices if necessary
-*   Easy to customize, including custom functions to get pricing, shipping options, etc
+*   Easy to customize, including custom functions to get pricing (e.g. volume discounts), shipping options, etc
-*   Optional: Adds Google Analyics tracking code and links Paypal & Google Checkout Purchases with Google Analytics Ecommerce
+*   Optionally adds Google Analyics tracking code and links Paypal & Google Checkout Purchases with Google Analytics Ecommerce

 == Installation ==